MedSalahM/basic-auth-spring-jpa/README.md

 # basic-auth-spring-jpa

-A demo project explaining the backend authentication using Basic http authentication.
+A demo project explaining the authentication using Basic http authentication.

-The app is  a restful Api secured by using Spring Security & MySQL JPA.
+The app is  a restful Api secured using Spring Security.
+For persistance layer we used Mysql as a database and Spring data jpa for the the user retrival .